Priorities

 This lack of decided focus manifests as IMO mis-spent effort on things that almost no serious indie should be using (advanced rendering features which look pretty in demo videos, visual scripting), while deprioritizing things that absolutely every indie should be using (C#).

 At the same time, we can still infer some of Godot’s priorities.
-According to lead developer’s response directed to the creator of Rim World, we can draw the inference that Godot aims for high-level functionality and implementing back-ends which allow to make games to look pretty, cover the most common use cases and only allow some tweaking, even if he talks about rendering specifically3:
+According to lead developer’s response directed to the creator of Rim World, we can draw the inference that Godot aims for high-level functionality and implementing back-ends which allow to make games to look pretty, cover the most common use cases and only allow some tweaking.
+Even if he talks about rendering specifically, rendering is a crucial part of every game engine4:

 Godot in contrast aims for mostly high-level only rendering backend that looks pretty, covers most common use cases and only allows some tweaking.
 The idea is that out of the box it looks as good as Unreal, is much easier to use, but of course may lack the ability to tweak performance for corner use cases (though it should still be good for most games).
 The vision here is that this can be achievable with a relatively simple renderer (there is not as much rendering code in there as you might think), and that if a large company ever wants to use it, they have the money to hire a render engineer and tweak it themselves.